 Nunia is the current focal point for the Species working group under Fiji’s National Biodiversity Strategy and Action plan, the Fiji national NGO focal point for the Communication, Education and Public Awareness of the Ramsar Convention, is technical advisor on the Fiji Protected Areas Committee and the environment chamber member of the Fiji Forest Certification Standards Steering Committee.

 Dr Yan Xie

 Geographic areas of expertise: China

-Yan is now the China Country Program Director of the Wildlife Conservation Society (WCS) and an Associate Research Professor at the Institute of Zoology, Chinese Academy of Sciences.
-She leads the WCS China Programme working in Qiangtang and Pamir in western China, Amur tiger habitat in north-east China, and a long-term programme on controlling wildlife trade.
+Yan is an Associate Research Professor at the Institute of Zoology, Chinese Academy of Sciences, focusing on Amur Tiger and Protected Areas conservation.
+From 2005-2012, she was the China Country Program Director of the Wildlife Conservation Society (WCS) during which time she led the WCS China Programme working in Qiangtang and Pamir in western China, Amur tiger habitat in north-east China, and a long-term programme on controlling wildlife trade.
 She served as coordinator of biodiversity studies under the China Council for International Cooperation on Environment and Development, a high level governmental advisory body, for over 10 years, where she made a great contribution to the country’s conservation policy.
 She is dedicated to provide biodiversity information for better conservation decision making — the Conserving China's Biodiversity website and the China Species Information Service (CSIS) have become the most important biodiversity information hubs in China.
 Yan also led the evaluation of more than 10,000 species for the China Red List.
 She is a prolific writer with many important conservation books under her belt including A Guide to the Mammals of China published in 2008.